Aaron-Bopp/TIM/40_Evergreens/There is no direct relation between physical strength and social power.md

 but the evidence behind that [[belief]] is lacking.
 Pound for pound women are behind men,
 %% #TO/DO/CITE %%
-but life isn't a weight lifting competition and woman out perform in resistance and endurance than men.
+but life isn't a weight lifting competition.
+Women outperform men in resistance and endurance.
-Indeed, woman have often been the ones engaging hard physical labor such as [[farming]].
+Indeed, women have often been the ones engaging hard physical labor, such as [[farming]].

-There are many women that are stronger and faster than many men, but the same proportion does not live up for societies with and without [[Patriarchy]].
+There is a proportion of women that are stronger and faster than some men, but the same proportion does not live up for societies with and without [[Patriarchy]].

-Therefore this is likely not the answer of:: [[What is the origin of patriarchy]]
+Therefore, this is likely not the answer of:: [[What is the origin of patriarchy]]

 ### <hr class="footnote"/>